David-OConnor/scinot/README.rst

 I've built this module with my own use-case in mind, and have likely overlooked features that would extend and improve functionality.
 If you have an idea, please contact me, or submit a pull request.

+Note: Color, and the proper times symbol are used in the package, but are not displayed in this readme due to RST limitations.